-The Company has performed calculations to record the related share-based payment expense of \$448,659 in the consolidated statement of profit or loss and other comprehensive income.
+The awards vest subject to the achievement of certain vesting conditions.
+The Company has performed calculations to record the related share-based payment expense of \$61,414 through the consolidated statement of profit or loss and \$84,000 charged to capital raising costs.